Module Editor Screen Freeze

 Solution 2: Check for Browser Extension Conflict

 Extensions added to the browser can sometimes cause this issue as well.
-The way to determine if this is the case is to disable all your extensions then check if the issue is resolved.
+To determine if this is the case, turn off all your extensions and check if the problem is still occurring.

-Note: If you want to avoid affecting your usual browser setup, you can open your website in a private window and turn off the extensions there, leaving your main configuration unchanged.
+Note: To avoid affecting your usual browser setup, open your website in a private window and turn off the extensions, leaving your main configuration unchanged.

 Follow the instructions below for your browser to turn off its extensions.